sbalian/quantum-random/README.md

 2. Write the key to `qrandom.ini` using the `qrandom-init` setup utility (included with the package).
-By default, the INI file is saved in your home config directory (e.g., `~/.config/` in Linux) and `qrandom` will find it without you having to set any environment varialbes.
+By default, the INI file is saved in your home config directory (e.g., `~/.config/` in Linux) and `qrandom` will find it without you having to set any environment variables.
 If you choose to save to a different location, you must set `QRANDOM_CONFIG_DIR`.

 The config file is ignored if `QRANDOM_API_KEY` is set.